 I’ve arrived just in time to hear Salad (undressed) working there way through “Motorbike to Heaven”.
-That’s good because it’s the only song by them I know other than “On a Leash” which I used to own on 12″.
-Marijne van der Vlugt looks like she’s stepped off of the pages of Select magazine in 1996….but her stage presence does slip over into tipsy mum on a hen night once or twice; not necessarily a bad thing, it hasn’t held Debbie Harry back.
-The stripped back nature of this incarnation of the band gives her the chance to show off a good voice and the small group of early arrivers seem to be enjoying the performance.
+That’s good because it’s my second favourite song of theirs!
+“On a Leash” which I used to own on 12″ is my favourite.
+Marijne van der Vlugt looks like she’s stepped off of the pages of Select magazine in 1996…which makes me cross because age has been much crueller to me.
+The stripped back nature of this incarnation of the band gives her the chance to show off a powerful voice and the small group of early arrivers seem to be enjoying the performance.
 Salad were one of those bands who deserved a much larger audience but the crowded nature of the scene probably denied them the space they needed to break through.
 Musically they always seemed to be doing something to the left of everyone else and the lyrics were fabulous.
 I’m glad I’ve caught them.

 Here come My bloody Life bloody Story.
 I’m a bit excited.
 OK, a lot excited.
 I’m going to do as Jake Shillingford is urging and breathe in…breathe out…breathe in again.
 Shillingford is all high kicks, high energy and high style.
 How this band were not bigger than Oasis is a bigger mystery than the body in the library.
 They kick off with Jakes other projects exileinside track “Breathe In/Breathe Out” and its fabulous.